 The best way to uncover these customer stories is not through surveys, focus groups, problem validation interviews (customer, do you have this problem?), or problem ranking approaches (on a scale of 1 to 5, how bad is this problem?).

 This is a skill that can be learned.
-There is a new book (Running Lean - updated edition), a workshop (45-Day Problem Discovery), and now a new tool (Customer Forces) that can help you automatically visualize your customer stories, prioritize problems worth solving, and design solutions for switch.
+There is a new book (Running Lean - updated edition), a workshop (45-Day Problem Discovery), and now a new tool (Customer Forces) that can help you automatically visualize your customer stories, prioritize problems worth solving, and design solutions for a switch.